-*The email said we’d spent time together as kids in the same Oklahoma City neighborhood.
+*The email said we spent time together as kids in the same Oklahoma City neighborhood.

 June Bug.
 My God.
 How many days had I spent wondering whatever happened to the doe-eyed skinny kid with milk chocolate skin, really good looking but not stuck on himself, who used to come from Kansas City to spend summers with his grandmother in Oklahoma City.
+He found Donny and I one evening on our bikes behind Carter G. Woodson Elementary.
+The three of us became fast friends, hanging out a couple of summers.
 Like a migrating bird, he’d show up late May and then disappear at the end of August.
-He found Donny and I one evening on our bikes behind Carter G. Woodson Elementary, introduced himself–what kid formally introduces himself?– and that was it.
-We were fast friends, hanging out a couple of summers.

-I considered all the June Bugs I’ve encountered in my childhood; all the people I’ve known who answered to monikers that began with “Little” or “Lil,’” indicating that somewhere, there is someone bigger and older with the same name.
+I considered all the June Bugs I’ve encountered in my childhood; all the people I’ve known who answered to monikers that began with “Little” or “Lil,'” denoting a smaller or younger version of somebody bigger and older with the same name.
 How is it that a girl ceremoniously christened Margaret at birth but who answers to Allison, is known to everyone as Coco?

-We’re a nickname-conscious culture.
-We rename everything, from people-–J-Lo and Brangelina-–to government programs-–ObamaCare.
-Strangers at cocktail parties, after being introduced, casually counter with, “What would you prefer to be called?”
+We’re a nickname-conscious society.
+We rename everything, from people–J-Lo and Brangelina–to government programs–ObamaCare.
+Strangers at cocktail parties consider themselves cosmopolitan when, right after you give your name, they casually counter with, “What would you prefer to be called?”
 How about the name I just gave you.

-Just once, with a straight face, I’d like to find the gumption to reply: “Call me Hank.
+Just once, in the stuffiest of rooms, with the straightest of faces, I’d like to reply to that cosmo line with, “Call me Hank.
 But just for this evening, and just between you and I. To everyone else, please introduce me as King of the Booty Slappers.
 KOTBS for short.”
-I can just hear THAT being shortened (“…Oh, have you met Booty?….).

-At least those people give you the courtesy of asking what you’d like to be called.
-How about the special souls you’re introduced to, who, in the name of brevity or implausible attempt at familiarity, promptly return your name to you sliced, diced and reduced to molecule form, as if it’s all just too much for them to mouth.
+Then again, at least those people give you the courtesy of asking what you’d like to be called.
+How about the special souls you’re introduced to, who, in the name of time, brevity or some implausible attempt at cool, promptly return your name to you sliced, diced and reduced to molecule form, as if it’s all just too much for them to mouth.
 Kevin becomes Kev, Gary becomes Gar and Barbara mutates into the hideous BARB.
 These people would find a way to shorten a weenie dog.
 The name Lee might be reduced to a breathy lisp.
-I’m not sure what becomes of Shaniqua.
+But I’m not sure what becomes of Shaniqua.

-Of course, nicknames can be terms borne out of sheer affection.
-Boo Boo.
-Daddy.
-Or, out of respect.
-BIG Daddy.
-Whether complimentary or mocking, self-anointed or designated by others, the names are our way of connecting simply, yet significantly.
-A nickname can say it all.
+Of course, nicknames can be terms of endearment, literally, borne out of affection–Boo Boo, Daddy–or, respect: BIG Daddy.
+Whether complimentary or mocking, self-anointed or designated by others, the names are often our way of connecting simply, yet significantly.
+A nickname can reveal volumes about a person.
 Take Sweet Charles, for example.
 Or Chemical Ali.

 I’ve nothing against nicknames.
-I use them, too.
-But I wonder: why suffer the trouble of getting your real name onto a driver’s license, only to go through life as…Pooky?
+I refer to them, too.
+But I wonder: why suffer the trouble of getting ones real name onto a driver’s license, only to go through life as…Pooky?
 And by the way, how do you get Dick from Richard?

 As people evolve, nicknames are often shed.
 Larry becomes Lawrence.
 Pat quietly, firmly insists upon Patricia.
 After that email, I got on the phone with someone I hadn’t spoken to since we were children.
 I wondered aloud what becomes of June Bugs.